-This phenomenon of shocking prices is not limited to fast fashion retailers and the other mainstream names that have followed suit in order to compete.
+This phenomenon of shocking prices is not limited to fast fashion retailers and the other mainstream names that have been forced to follow suit in order to compete.
 For every shockingly low cost garment, you have the “alternative” of a Miu Miu mini dress, which will set you back $7,000, Saint Laurent crystal-encrusted boots that cost $10,000, and some Gucci cotton tees that bear $950 price tags – all of these products can be purchased online.

 It should be telling when actress Gwyneth Paltrow, whose lifestyle brand Goop is known for its own uber-expensive products and services, speaks out about the current state of high fashion pricing.
 In an interview with W magazine last month, Paltrow explained why she launched a collection of “super-flattering, cool basics.”
 The line “was born out of a frustration for where the price points have gotten in designer clothing,” says Paltrow.
 “Not that I don't love Gucci, because I [do], but it is bananas.
 It is so expensive.”